jboss-openshift/application-templates/README.md

 template is configured with the following basic parameters:
  * APPLICATION_NAME: the name of the application.
 This is also used as the name of the docker image created by the build.
- * GIT_URI: the URI to the git project used for STI templates.
+ * GIT_URI: the URI to the git project used for S2I templates.
  * GIT_REF: the git reference to use when pulling the project.
  * GIT_CONTEXT_DIR: the relative directory within the project to build (if other than the root directory)
  * APPLICATION_HOSTNAME: the hostname to register for the route (for templates